SeaQL/.github/profile/README.md

   </tbody>
 </table>

+A big thank to DigitalOcean who sponsored our server hosting and JetBrains who sponsored our IDE.

-Our [GitHub Sponsor](https://github.com/sponsors/SeaQL) profile is up!
-If you feel generous, a small donation will be greatly appreciated.
+SeaQL.org is an independent open-source organization run by passionate developers.
+If you enjoy using our libraries, a small donation will be greatly appreciated, and goes a long way towards sustaining the project.